 04 Jun Choosing a Colour Scheme for Your Kitchen with Rachael Workman

-Choosing a colour scheme for your new kitchen can be a minefield and the options are plentiful, bordering on overwhelming!
+Choosing a kitchen colour scheme can be a minefield and the options are plentiful!

 To make it less overwhelming, first think about the style of kitchen you’re after.
-When I talk to someone about designing their new kitchen, I always ask about style first rather than colour, are they after a traditional or contemporary kitchen?
-This is a really good starting point for our discussion and enables me to start taking them through the finishes and styles that would work best for their preferred style.
+When I talk to someone about designing their new kitchen, I always ask about style first rather than colour.
+Are they after a traditional or contemporary kitchen?
+This is a really good starting point for a kitchen colour scheme discussion, and enables me to start taking them through the finishes and styles that would work best for their preferred style.

-For my customers that are after a modern and contemporary look, before I get into the colour options, I ask is whether they are after a glossy or matt finish, and what textures they like, for example, wood, marble or concrete?
-This really builds a picture in my mind of the kind of kitchen I think will really fit their vision and we can start to narrow down the perfect combination of colours, textures and concepts.
+For my customers that are after a modern and contemporary look, I ask whether they are after a glossy or matt finish, and what textures they like.
+For example, wood, marble or concrete?
+This really builds a picture in my mind of the kind of kitchen I think will really fit their vision.
+We can then start to narrow down the perfect combination of colours, textures and concepts.

-Customers that are after a more traditional look, colour is more important to discuss early on because the kitchen can be painted any colour and therefore really dictate the overall concept.
-This can be overwhelming if you don’t have a clear idea of what colour you want or you’re struggling to visualise what might work.
+Customers that are after a more traditional look, colour is more important to discuss early on.
+This is because the kitchen can be painted any colour and therefore can really dictate the overall concept.
+If you don’t have a clear idea of what colour you want, or you’re struggling to visualise what might work.
 The best thing to do here is break it down by discussing the practicalities of the new kitchen space.

 - Is it flooded with natural light or actually quite dark?

 - Do you eat all your meals in there, or just generally a quick breakfast on the go and you use a different room for eating?

 - Do you have young children and/or pets?